continusec/key-transparency/README-client.md

 	Sending mail to info@continusec.com with token...
 	Success.
 See email for further instructions.

-Wait for an email including the token, and then use this to upload the key saved above as follows:
+Wait for an email including the token, and then use this to upload your key, which can should be the output of `gpg --armor --export`.
+Either pipe this as follows:

-    cks upload info@continusec.com mypublickey.bin ME0wRQIgZIox0Bf20Fg9xschAljhuhrhXZMlKbEUCm8i5fl+9ywCIQCf3hRuTUxHt+ax931slp2NWks+XfgYmQpxgnt0PE9PzwIEV5gh9w==
+    gpg --armor --export info@continusec.com | cks upload info@continusec.com - ME0wRQIge+mIyeT/eJjZyh+FeB4NWdxn23a5eD8d8K23ZTeetsMCIQDl9Ye7bXvfP6sNbzjpn9v6UrKipxwdeHYN3698W5YN+gIEV5r3Jw==

+Or save in a file, and repalce the `-` with the filename.
 Result:

 	Setting key for info@continusec.com with token...
 	Success.
-Leaf hash of mutation: 6zKhd6VNsNBTAK4YIev9DhXv/WjJwGS8JSZiiKQPcnw=
+Leaf hash of mutation: 9y1sTCXsI/1sGCB6jEq1629fNHbYEqFwVWrJlmpLk5w=

 Done, your key has been added to the key server.